tomohulk/WinSCP/README.md

 # Upload a file to the directory.
 Send-WinSCPItem -Path 'C:\localDirectory\localFile.txt' -Destination '/remoteDirectory/'

-# Close the session object.
+# Close and remove the session object.
 Remove-WinSCPSession
 ```